wonjoonSeol/UndergraduateTA/README.md

 When you are applying for TA position though a TA managment portal (https://nms.kcl.ac.uk/christopher.hampson/ta_allocation/login.php) make sure to write compelling supporting statement why you would be suitable TA for such module, similar to your job application.

-Dr. Jeroen mentioned during the SSLC meeting that he wants to increase more capable undergraduate TAs in the future so it can be
+Dr. Jeroen mentioned during the SSLC meeting that he wants to increase more capable undergraduate TAs so it *might* become easier in future.

 For SGTs, my case was extremely rare because the department actually has a policy to only let PhD students lead a class.
 I believe Dr. Zschaler made an exception for my case.